usexfg/fuego/README.md

 for a list of commands in daemon type  --help

-After you are have very success, also see {DRGL GUI Wallet} https://github.com/ZirtysPerzys/DRGL-wallet
+alternatively or also see {DRGL GUI Wallet} https://github.com/ZirtysPerzys/DRGL-wallet